AudreyS108/pong-but-epilepsy/README.md

 * Options for Singleplayer or multiplayer mode (for more variety!!)
 * Random silly sounds to add to the chaos.
 __________________________________________________________
+How To Operate
+-
+1. Go to the "Releases" section and select "App ver. of Pong But Epilepsy"
+>  _____
+2. Click "__________" under "Assets" to download the application file.
+> ______
+3. After the download, open the file and a terminal should pop up after a while.
+Soon, the main menu of the game will appear!
+Note that closing the terminal which pops up with the game will cause the application to close.
+__________________________________________________________
 Personal Project Evaluation and Reflection
 -
 I decided to make this project for a fun technology week competition at my school.
 The theme of the competition was "chaos".
 Since my projects weren't usually silly, I was sort of stumped on what to do.
 Eventually, a friend of mine (also participating in the game competition) suggested to give the viewer epilepsy by switching the background colors constantly and by using a wide range of sounds.
 Genius.
 Because of this, I decided to create a simple pong game, but with an epilepsy factor.
 Simple, yet absolutely wacky.
 Also, I recently learned how to create games using Pygame, so I used it to make my project.
 Due to the limited time participants had to create their games for the competition, I only managed to add the main epilepsy factor and working pong game elements.
 At some point after the competition, I found the unfinished game sitting in my computer files.
-So, I chose to complete it and present the complete version of Pong But Epilepsy, which included a functional game menu and toggles.
+So, I chose to complete it and present the complete version of Pong But Epilepsy, which included a functional game menu, different game modes, and silly music + sound effects.
 __________________________________________________________
 This project was made by using the coding language Python and many different Python Libraries.